DibyoKgpIIT/CAGE_capping/README.md

    --eval_every 1000
    --dataset_path $DATA_PATH
    --warmed_up_model checkpoints/___/___
-10. Execute the finetuning using llama + lora: python3 run_glue.py hg19_1024_1_2.json
+11. Execute the finetuning using llama + lora: python3 run_glue.py hg19_1024_1_2.json
-11. Get the prediction and the attention weights: python3 run_glue_predict_with_postprocessing.py ft_data.json
+12. Get the prediction and the attention weights: python3 run_glue_predict_with_postprocessing.py ft_data.json
-12. To get the predicted motifs in the ascending order of p-value: python3 compare_llama_predicted_motifs.py
+13. To get the predicted motifs in the ascending order of p-value: python3 compare_llama_predicted_motifs.py 14.Install fimo using the installation instructions in this page: https://meme-suite.org/meme/doc/install.html?man_type=web.
+    Execute the following code to get the TF motifs matching the sequnece motifs:
+    python3 main_fimo.py [sequence_motif_octamer]